abdulsamad/frontend-fun/README.md

 `POST /api/saveFilesData` accepts `{ "filesData": File[] }`; add `?id=<ObjectId>` to update an existing project. `GET /api/getFilesData?id=<ObjectId>` imports one.
 Invalid methods, JSON, IDs, file names, languages, duplicate names, and oversized values receive a `4xx` response; missing saved projects return `404`.

 Known limits: projects are capped at 100 files and each file at 500 KB.
 Remote persistence requires `DATABASE_URI` and a reachable MongoDB instance.
+Pages Functions use the MongoDB driver over Cloudflare outbound TCP sockets and cache the connected client per warm isolate.

 ### MongoDB Atlas keep-alive

 The repository includes a daily GitHub Actions workflow that calls `/api/keepAlive`, which performs a real MongoDB `ping`.
-This prevents an M0/Free Atlas cluster from being considered connection-idle.
-Configure `KEEP_ALIVE_TOKEN` in Netlify, then add matching `KEEP_ALIVE_URL` (for example, `https://your-site.netlify.app/api/keepAlive`) and `KEEP_ALIVE_TOKEN` repository secrets in GitHub.
+Configure `DATABASE_URI`, optional `DATABASE_NAME`, and `KEEP_ALIVE_TOKEN` as encrypted Cloudflare Pages environment variables.
+Add matching `KEEP_ALIVE_URL` (for example, `https://your-site.pages.dev/api/keepAlive`) and `KEEP_ALIVE_TOKEN` repository secrets in GitHub.
 The workflow can also be run manually from the Actions tab.

 This keeps the free cluster from inactivity pausing; it does not bypass Atlas storage, throughput, billing, or account-level limits.